huonglt/openlaw-client/README.md

 # OpenLaw - Web Client app

-This is a Bootstrap 4, React v16, Redux, Redux-Saga,axios app to upload an ASCII file for parsing<br/>
+This is a Webpack, Bootstrap 4, React v16, Redux, Redux-Saga, axios app to upload an ASCII file for parsing<br/>
 It uses Bootstrap for responsiveness, mobile friendly, and extensive css classes<br/>
 It uses Redux for state management<br/>
 It uses Redux-saga to manage side-effects<br/>